-- The rental expenses must be financially justifiable, in other words, these expenses must be less than the cost of a hotel or other alternative.
+- The rental expenses must be financially justifiable, in other words, these expenses must be reasonable and appropriate for the duration of the leave.

 - If the faculty member is earning wage income above their Princeton FTE salary while on leave, the University will not reimburse these rental expenses.

-- To be reimbursable, these expenses must be properly substantiated and submitted within the time frame specified in Princeton’s Expense Reimbursement Deadlines Policy.
+- To be reimbursable, these expenses must be properly substantiated and submitted within the time frame specified in Princeton’s Reimbursement Policy.